Anandsure/roadgain/README.md

 Braess's Paradox results in inefficiencies that can up to double overall travel time in a network, so isolating and removing roads that are contributing to congestion can help alleviate traffic congestion.
 These road segments can be converted to pedestrian-friendly streets and plazas, which can make neighborhoods less congested, more small-business friendly, and more human-centric!
 This phenomenon has been repeatedly observed in the world, such as with the Cheonggyecheon Bridge in Seoul, South Korea, the road network in Stuttgart, Germany, or 42nd Street in New York City.

+### Backend
+We detect the roads that cause the congestion by using simple 10th grader triangle verification math.
+“If sum of any two sides is greater than the third , Verified” , its that simple.
+We also compute real world traffic data through all these sides from open street maps.
+If the time taken to traverse shortest side is greater than cumulative commute time of the other two sides, the shortest side can then be shut to increase traffic flow.

 ### Statistics
 1. Indians spend more time in daily office commute than people in most countries in the world, with more than 2 hours on the road every day.
 2. On an average Indians spend 7% of their day in commuting to office, averaging less than 3 minutes per kilometre.